tlawson49/Khan-Academy/README.md

 - Guru - Post 10 answers that earn 3+ votes

 - Sensei - Post 50 answers that earn 3+ votes

+- Helpful Hopper - Be one of the top 10 question answerers during Hour of Code 2015

 - Challenge Council - Become a member of the KACP Challenge Council who creates monthly contests for members of the KACP section to sharpen their programming skills